Serious Fraud Solicitors & SFO Investigations

 What are the penalties for being accused of Serious Fraud?

-Allegations of high-value fraud must be taken seriously as the penalties are severe.
+Allegations of fraud must be taken seriously, as the penalties, especially for high-value cases, are severe.
 Custodial sentences and significant fines are likely if convicted so it is imperative that you instruct fraud specialists with the expertise and experience to effectively defend your position.

-Sentencing will consider both the impact and the financial harm caused to any victims as well as the scale of the fraudulent activity and how far reaching the consequences.
+Sentencing will consider both the impact and the financial harm caused to any victims as well as the scale of the fraudulent activity and how far-reaching the consequences are.

 What can I expect from a Serious Fraud Investigation?